From BR Bullpen

 Biographical Information

-During the 1948 season, Stoneham made one of the most bold moves of his career, hiring manager Leo Durocher away from the rival Brooklyn Dodgers.
+During the 1948 season, Stoneham made one of the boldest moves of his career, hiring manager Leo Durocher away from the rival Brooklyn Dodgers.
 Under Durocher, the club experienced a resurgence, winning a pennant in 1951 and capturing the 1954 World Series crown.

-After suffering several years of declining attendance and unsuccessfully seeking a new ballpark to replace the aging Polo Grounds, Stoneham moved the club to San Francisco in 1958 as the same time as O'Malley moved the Brooklyn Dodgers to Los Angeles.
+After suffering several years of declining attendance and unsuccessfully seeking a new ballpark to replace the aging Polo Grounds, Stoneham moved the club to San Francisco in 1958 as the same time as O'Malley moved the Brooklyn Dodgers to Los Angeles, CA.

 |San Francisco Giants General Manager